isomerpages/ogp-buildforgood/_projects/Basecamp.md

 ### Proposed Solution

 Our vision is to let all career-switchers know that they are not alone and people will support them in their pursuits throughout this fun yet arduous journey.
-We want to do this by building a community that connects people interested in switching careers and receiving the support they need during this process.
+We want to do this by building Basecamp, a community that connects people interested in switching careers and receiving the support they need during this process.